silicon-slopes-engineer-workshop/meetup_resources/DOCS.md

 ## Purpose and Goals
 Master the Craft of Software Engineering - Level Up Each Week!
 With hands on Pair Coding!
+- extended : Write quality("clean"), performant, scalable and responsive, software that fulfills the spec and provides great user experiences.
+Basically be a "world class engineer."

 Principles:
 KEYS to Focus on: